Hacky-Wacky-Team/swiftER/README.md

 ### Question Section
 We utilized a lot of open-source UI elements to better the user experience.
 We used the HTML form element to create the question forms.
 Buttons were also used to navigate the whole site.
 We spent a long time ensuring that the buttons were in the correct orientation, were the correct colors and led to the correct pages.
 This was extremely hard for us as we were new to programming with this language.

-## ⛓️‍💥 Challenges we ran into
-Throughout the development of our project SwiftER, we have faced a numerous number of challenges that tested our problem solving skills and adaptability.
-One of these challenges was figuring out the language.
-Originally, we considered using Python, Java, HTML, and other languages.
-However, we ended up finalizing on HTML, CSS, JavaScript and a bit of Python.
-We knew that it would be a long and treacherous challenge, but we wanted to learn new languages and push ourselves to our limit.
-Another big challenge we faced other than choosing the language was the debugging part– linking multiple Replit files, troubleshooting, etc. We were forced to consult various sources to aid us and fortunately, we prevailed!

-## Accomplishments that we're proud of
-We are so proud of this project because this is the first time we used HTML, CSS, and JavaScript.
-This is a major accomplishment for us because we are all beginner programmers!
-Thanks to the internet and its plethora of open-source resources and documentations, we were able to successfully accomplish our goal all within a day!
-We hope to continue our coding journey by delving more into these languages and even by learning new languages!

-## What we learned
-We learned how to scrape the web for information using Selenium.
-We also learned how to use HTML, CSS, and JavaScript to build a functioning website.
-Next, we learned how to connect different files together to better streamline the user experience.
-Finally, we learned how to make UI objects using an open source catalog of UI objects!

 ## What's next for SwiftER
 We hope to incorporate SwiftER with Ontario’s healthcare system.
 This is our biggest goal, and a goal we truly hope to accomplish as we are aware of the struggles people face with the waiting times of the Emergency Room.
 To do this, we hope to better improve the functionality of SwiftER by fixing parts of the map and fully integrating the pre-screening process to actually connect it to local hospitals around Ontario!